Netcracker/KubeMarine/documentation/Installation.md

 ###### Calico API server

-To find details about the Calico API server, refer to the official documentation at [https://docs.tigera.io/calico/latest/operations/install-apiserver](https://docs.tigera.io/calico/latest/operations/install-apiserver).
+For details about the Calico API server, refer to the official documentation at [https://docs.tigera.io/calico/latest/operations/install-apiserver](https://docs.tigera.io/calico/latest/operations/install-apiserver).

 By default, the Calico API server is not installed.
 To install it during the Calico installation, specify the following: